Rob Roy Glacier: Tourism

 Rob Roy Glacier has a history of attracting expeditions and tourists for over 100 years.
 Since the 1920s, access across Mt Aspiring Station into Mount Aspiring National Park has been allowed by four generations of the Aspinall family.

-The Rob Roy Valley Track is a popular walk of 3-4 hours return and leads to a sub-alpine basin at the valley head and a lookout across the valley to Rob Roy Glacier.
+The Rob Roy Valley Track is a popular walk of 3–4 hours return and leads to a sub-alpine basin at the valley head and a lookout across the valley to Rob Roy Glacier.
 Apart from the drive to get there, it is the most easily accessible glacier in the region.
 About 20,000 people visit Rob Roy Glacier per year.
 The walking track starts at the Raspberry Creek car park and shelter at the end of the Wanaka Mount Aspiring Road, which is unsealed for the last 30 km and a "fine weather only" road for the very last 10 kilometres, crossing seven fords.

 The track starts off on farmland and then crosses the Matukituki River via a swing bridge before following Rob Roy Stream to climb 330 m up into the Rob Roy Valley.
 The end point is a lookout just above the tree line overlooking the valley head and across the valley to Rob Roy Glacier dramatically breaking over the rock ledge towering high above on the other side of the valley.

 Avalanches and ice blocks breaking off the glacier's terminal face are a regular sight in spring, and kea can often be heard and seen flying above.
 Also clearly visible are the 261 m tall Rob Roy Falls, free-falling down a sheer cliff face south of Rob Roy Glacier.
 On cold sunny days, the meltwater from the glacier and snow on the sunlit slopes above can re-freeze as it falls through the cold air in the shade of the cliff, depositing again as ice and snow at the base of the waterfall.

-The walking track is publicly accessible for independent walking, but can also be done as part of a guided tour from Wanaka.
+The walking track is publicly accessible for independent walking, but can also be done as part of a guided tour from Wānaka.
 A regular shuttle service for trampers is also available, as Raspberry Creek shelter is also the start of longer hiking trails into Mount Aspiring National Park.

 In 2015, wingsuit flier David Walden leapt from a cliff at the top of Rob Roy Low Peak (2560 m) and was the first person to fly over Rob Roy Glacier and into the valley below via BASE jumping.